dcolcott/amplify-photo-gallery-workshop/workshop-content/content/40_graphql/20_trying_out_queries.md

 +++

-**➡️ Open the AWS Console**, browse to AppSync, make sure you're in your chosen region and **click into the photoalbums-master API**.
+**➡️ Open the AWS Console**, browse to [AppSync](https://ap-southeast-2.console.aws.amazon.com/appsync/home?region=ap-southeast-2) make sure you're in your chosen region and **click into the photoalbums-master API**.
 Now we can start poking around with the API.

 **➡️ Click Queries** in the sidebar on the left.